 Although the coal industry talks about carbon capture and storage (CCS), it is too expensive and there are not enough places to store the captured CO2, Smith told IPS.

 The narrowing carbon budget is another reason to pursue green energy.
-To have a reasonable chance of staying below two degrees C in coming decades, cumulative emissions must not exceed 2,900 billion tonnes of CO2, the IPCC says, and 69 percent of that is already in the atmosphere.
+To have a reasonable chance of staying below two degrees C in the coming decades, cumulative emissions must not exceed 2,900 billion tonnes of CO2, the IPCC says, and 69 percent of that is already in the atmosphere.
 It bears repeating that even two degrees C is not safe given the increases in extreme weather, ocean acidification, melting of Arctic sea ice and other impacts already seen with the 0.8C of current heating.

-“We have exhausted about 70 percent of the cumulative emissions that keep global climate change likely below two degrees,” said Pierre Friedlingstein at the University of Exeter in UK.
+“We have exhausted about 70 percent of the cumulative emissions that keep global climate change likely below two degrees,” said Pierre Friedlingstein at the University of Exeter in the UK.

 “My message to delegates in Warsaw is for every country to make the most stringent cuts they can now.
 If we wait till after 2020 it will far more difficult and expensive,” she said.
-“We have the solutions.
+“We have solutions.
 Going beyond two degrees C is very risky, it’s completely unknown territory.”